Daniel-Mietchen/ideas/sustainability/Global-Call-for-Priorities-for-Science-2020.md

 # 1. What do you regard as being the most critical priority to be addressed in the coming decade in order for science to support and enable societies to achieve the SDGs?

+- **Apply the scientific method onto the research ecosystem**
-- We need systemic thinking and to apply the scientific method to the way we perform research - in any field of systematic inquiry - and integrate it with research-related policies, practices and infrastructure.
+  - Within and across all fields of research, we need to think systemically and to apply the scientific method transparently and reproducibly to how we perform and fund research and to how we integrate it with research-related policies, practices and infrastructures.

 # 2. What critical gaps in knowledge, data and/or science systems development would this priority action address?